-4.5 Ensure ftp server is not running (Scored)
+4.5 Ensure FTP server is not running (Scored)

-Mac OS X used to have a graphical front-end to the embedded ftp server in the Operating System.
-Ftp sharing could be enabled to allow someone on another computer to download files or information from the user's computer.
-Running an Ftp server from a user endpoint has long been considered questionable and Apple has removed that capability from the GUI.
-The Ftp server however is still part of the Operating System and can be easily turned on to share files and provide remote connectivity to an end user computer.
-Ftp servers meet a specialized need to distribute files without strong authentication and should only be done through hardened servers.
-Cloud services or other distribution methods should be considered sudo launchctl list | egrep ftp There should be no results for com.apple.ftpd
+macOS used to have a graphical front-end to the embedded FTP server in the Operating System.
+FTP sharing could be enabled to allow someone on another computer to download files or information from the user's computer.
+Running an FTP server from a user endpoint has long been considered questionable and Apple has removed that capability from the GUI.
+The FTP server however is still part of the Operating System and can be easily turned on to share files and provide remote connectivity to an end user computer.
+FTP servers meet a specialized need to distribute files without strong authentication and should only be done through hardened servers.
+Cloud services or other distribution methods should be considered

-Ftp servers should not be run on an end user desktop.
+FTP servers should not be run on an end user desktop.
 Dedicated servers or appropriate cloud storage should be used.
 Open ports make it easier to exploit the computer.